 The third Dusk Dance was Lua Shayenne‘s “Crazing,” which the program guide described as a tribute to Shayenne’s “childhood memories of living in Africa.”
-Four female dancers and two male drummers transformed a circular clearing in an urban park into a fiery celebration of fluid spines, wild yet precise arms, and an ease of movement that shouted “Freedom!” much more effectively than Mel Gibson in blue face paint.
+Four female dancers and two male drummers transformed a circular park clearing into a fiery celebration of fluid spines, wild yet precise arms, and an ease of movement that shouted Freedom!

 One of my favorite moments was when Walter McLean walked forward with his dun (drum), and the four women stood together in a row behind him.
 They began to sway forward and back in unison as if they were in trance.
 Emotional surrender was beautifully embodied in the way they tipped their heads back, almost breaching their balance point, and then slowly folded their torsos forward.